-- Full induction programme including information delivery from DCT Student Services as well as course staff. - Course handbook, work-based learning handbook and module outlines. - Support from DCT Learning Hub staff during induction and subsequently at the Evolve campus, Learner Services and HE study room. - Pre-Graduate Representative will be available to represent the student experience and feedback to Board of Studies which is and in place to address course-wide issues. - Personal Tutor and Course Leader to provide academic and pastoral support. - Workplace Mentor /Academic Supervisor support within work-based learning experience. - Course VLE for lesson material, online tasks, and plagiarism check and assessment submission.
-(DCT Blackboard). - DCT Equal Opportunities Unit implements codes of practice in relation to disability, racial and other forms of discrimination. - DCT safeguarding team provide advice and support for students who have mental health difficulties, dyslexia, sensory or physical impairments and other difficulties. - Progression opportunities are discussed at appropriate points within the programme to enable students to make informed choices as to how to proceed after completion of their studies.
-The progression to the level 6 top up degrees at University of Worcester will be promoted as they are aligned to this course. - Students experience a wide variety of teaching and learning e.g. lectures, seminar, group work, practical activities and the use of e-learning. - Support provided for assessments in the form of subject group and individual tutorials - Study skills workshops to develop referencing, presenting skills and academic writing Study skills will also be addressed within the subject and IT skills embedded within modules. - All students will have an academic tutor who guides the process of Individual Learning Plan and offers general support and one-to-one support. - Library induction and information skills all provided in full induction. - Students who are at risk profile of student's grades are kept online on the student's individual learning plan at Dudley College of Technology and the Course Leader identifies those students who may need additional support.
+- Full induction programme including information from the college Student Services as well as course staff including the Link Tutor from UW. - Course handbook, work-based learning handbook and module outlines. - Support from Learning/Library Hub staff during induction and subsequently at the college campus, Learner Services HE study room UW Library Services - Course Representatives will represent the students' experience and feedback at Student: Staff Liaison Committees which provide a forum for staff and students to discuss matters of mutual interest, discuss ideas and to solve problems related to student experience and course management. - Workplace Mentor /Academic Supervisor support within work-based learning experience. - Course VLE for lesson material, online tasks, and plagiarism check and assessment submission.
+(Blackboard). - The College Equal Opportunities Units/Teams implements codes of practice in relation to disability, racial and other forms of discrimination. - College safeguarding team provide advice and support for students who have mental health difficulties, dyslexia, sensory or physical impairments and other difficulties.

+- Progression opportunities are discussed at appropriate points within the programme to enable students to make informed choices as to how to proceed after completion of their studies.
+The progression to the level 6 top up degrees at University of Worcester will be promoted as they are aligned to this course. - Students experience a wide variety of teaching and learning e.g. lectures, seminar, group work, practical activities and the use of e-learning. - Support provided for assessments in the form of subject group and individual tutorials - Study skills workshops to develop referencing, presenting skills and academic writing Study skills will also be addressed within the subject and IT skills embedded within modules. - Students who are at risk profile of student's grades are kept online on the student's individual learning plan at the college and the Course Leader identifies those students who may need additional support. - The college and UW Careers Service provide training opportunities for career planning